Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 Sneaky redirects also fall under this category, and this is when the link listed on the search engine redirects users to a different page on the site or another site altogether.
 Redirects can be a useful tool when a site has a domain change, but using it for this purpose falls under black hat SEO.

 Sometimes this method is used specifically to throw off search engine crawlers looking for black hat SEO.
 The code of the site is adjusted to send crawlers to one site, and users to another, so that it can evade detection and still boost its rating.
-Cloaking takes this a step further by purporting to have a totally different content to search engine than what is shown to users.
+Cloaking takes this a step further by purporting to have totally different content to search engines than what is shown to users.

 Another technique involves something known as a “bait and switch”.
 This occurs when content relating to a specific topic is purposely put on a site to improve its rank on a search engine.
-Once the site ranks high enough, the content is switched out for something else, but continues to take advantage of the high ranking.
+Once the site ranks high enough, the content is switched out for something else but continues to take advantage of the high ranking.
 As an example, Groupon was accused of this a few years back when it continued to advertise a voucher for the San Francisco Comprehensive Tours even after the promotion had ended as a way to entice users to the site.

 Rich Snippet Markup Spam

-Markups make it easier for search engines to understand what the focus of a website, and what parts of it will be most relevant to searchers.
+Markups make it easier for search engines to understand the focus of a website, and what parts of it will be most relevant to searchers.
 For example, if your website focuses on great white sharks, but includes a section on how often they eat seals, you would mark up the sharks, but probably not the seals.